pyeventsourcing/eventsourcing/docs/topics/application.rst

 overridden the settings from the operating system environment, and the settings from the operating system environment have overridden the settings from the class attribute.

+Please note, all values are expected to be strings, as would be the case if the values are set in the actual operating system process environment.

 .. _Aggregate caching:

 Configuring aggregate caching